 A child can learn basic concepts of mathematics in either of two ways.
 By using concrete materials during the years when they enjoy manipulating equipment or by abstract methods when they are in the elementary grades.
 Dr. Montessori demonstrated that if a child has access to mathematical equipment in their early years, they can easily and joyfully assimilate many facts and skills of arithmetic.

 The morning half day program incorporates the Montessori curriculum outlined above.
-The full day program incorporates the Montessori curriculum in the morning followed by French, Mandarin, Visual Art, Drama, Music and Physical Education in the afternoon.
+The full day program incorporates the Montessori curriculum in the morning followed by French, Mandarin, Visual Art, Music, Science and Physical Education Programs in the afternoon.